stas-prokopiev/local_simple_database/README.rst

 .. code-block:: python

     # Set methods
-    # Set value for whole DB:
+    ## Set value for whole DB:
     DB["dict_very_useful_heap"] = {"Mike": 50, "Stan": 1000000}

     ## Set keys for one dictionary DB
+    ## If there is no file with asked dict database then it will be created automatically
     DB["dict_useless_heap"]["random_key"] = 1
     DB["dict_useless_heap"]["random_key"] += 3
     DB["dict_useless_heap"][2] = ["Oh my God, what a list is doing here", "Aaa"] DB["dict_useless_heap"][99] = {"Are you serious?": {"You'd better be!": "Bbb"}}

     # Get methods
-    ## To get whole dict for DB use:
+    ## To get whole dict for DB, please use:
     DB["dict_useless_heap"].get_value()  # Sorry for that, I don't know how to do it without additional method

     ## To get string representation of whole dict: